Seybold Building: History

 The Seybold building was built back in 1926 as the brainchild of its namesake, John Seybold, who moved to Miami in the late 19th century and eventually set up a bakery.
 That business burned down, but he bounced back with another bakery.
-He then went on to run a shopping mall, called an arcade back then, that became the basis of the 10-story Seybold building.
+He then went on to run a shopping mall, called an arcade back then, that became the basis of the 10-story Seybold building, which is the second largest diamond and jewelry center in the United States at 166,000 sqft.
+The plan to transform the Seybold Building into a jeweler's hub had a helping hand from the Cuban revolution.
+At the start of the Cuban Revolution, Fidel Castro directed his regime to confiscate businesses all over Cuba causing a mass exodus off the island.
+This resulted in Cuban goldsmiths starting manufacturing in the US with the Seybold Building being the biggest spot, where individuals continually - seven days a week manufacture from scratch diamond wedding rings.
+Hand made Cuban Link necklaces, all types of earrings, pendants, bracelets, & cufflink.
+Numerous Cuban engravers perform artisan stonesetting, specializing in engraving, fabrication & wax carving using gold, silver & precious metals.
+Platinum is the most durable for wedding rings, lost-wax casting using a silversmithing or goldsmithing process in which a liquid material - in this case Platinum is usually poured into a mold, which contains a hollow cavity of the desired shape, and then allowed to solidify.
+The solidified part is also known as a casting, which is ejected or broken out of the mold to complete the process.
+Platinum normally has a melting temperature of 1,700 C.

 In the 1960s, the building's first jeweler moved in.
 Jeffrey Buchwald, a Hungarian immigrant who first opened his jewelry shop on the boardwalk in Atlantic City, moved to Miami to escape the cold.
 Today, Buchwald Jewelers is a third generation, family-run business, and co-owner Jeff Buchwald recalls visiting his family's store when he was just a kid.
-“We were the first jewelers in the building — back then there were a few stores and a lot of lawyers,” Buchwald says.
-“By the time I took over 25 years ago, there were a lot more jewelers.”
+"We were the first jewelers in the building — back then there were a few stores and a lot of lawyers", Buchwald said.
+"By the time I took over 25 years ago, there were a lot more jewelers".

-The plan to transform the Seybold Building into a jeweler's hub had a helping hand from the Cuban revolution, when scores of Cuban jewelers and manufacturers left the island after the Castro regime confiscated their businesses.
-Mario's Casting, a second-generation family-run jewelry manufacturing business, came to the United States in 1969 to try and pick up where they had left off.
-“In the 1970s, a lot of Cubans were coming over and making a home for their jewelry business in downtown Miami,” said Martha Camero, one of the owners and operators of Mario's Casting.
-“As more and more jewelers moved into the Seybold Building, lawyers started moving out.
-Pretty soon, every single floor was filled with jewelry makers of all kinds.”
+Mario's Casting, a second-generation family-run jewelry manufacturing business, immigrating to the United States in 1969 to try and pick up where they had left off.
+"In the 1970s, a lot of Cubans were coming over and making a home for their jewelry business in downtown Miami", said Martha Camero, one of the owners and operators of Mario's Casting.
+"As more and more jewelers moved into the Seybold Building, lawyers started moving out.
+Pretty soon, every single floor was filled with jewelry makers of all kinds."